 They finally done did it to Daenerys.
 Daenerys Targaryen hit her final form as she abandoned the advice to not use weapons of mass destruction—which is what a dragon pretty much is—on the innocents of (the surprisingly large) King’s Landing.
 Despite an obvious win over the Lannisters, Dany hears the bells of surrender, and rather than offer mercy, she goes off her rocker and torches everything in sight, children included.
-There were several hints that Dany was becoming too obsessive over the throne and shared some of the characteristics of her father, the Mad King, but this heel turn came with whiplash.
+It’s been hinted that Dany was becoming too obsessive over the throne and had some of the characteristics of her father, the Mad King, but this heel turn came with whiplash.

 It’s possible that this character arc could have worked if the seeds to this decision were planted earlier and cultivated.
 Maybe if he finishes the books, George R. R. Martin will be able to show her descent into madness in a way that shows the tragedy of it all and what happens to a person consumed by their lust for power.
 But this show did Daenerys dirty.

-In traditional Jaime fashion, he gets caught by Daenerys on his way to see sister Cersei.
-His brother Tyrion bails him out before some heartwarming brother-to-brother words.
-He fights Euron, who just walks straight out the sea, wins, and limps way back to Cersei as they try to escape through the underground tunnels to start a new life.
+In traditional Jaime fashion, he gets caught by Daenerys on his way to sister Cersei.
+Brother Tyrion bails him out before some heartwarming brother-to-brother words.
+He fights Euron, who just walks straight out the sea, wins and limps way back to Cersei as they try to escape through the underground tunnels to start a new life.
 Obviously, this doesn’t happen, and they both die in a ceiling collapsing embrace.

 Revenge is supposed to be bad, right?
 It’s the lesson we’re supposed to take away because killing is bad.
 But Arya is different, is she not?
 We’ve spent seasons of character-developing moments where she’s been interested in only one thing: death.
 By Syrio’s own words: “There is only one thing we say to death: not today,” and she’s taken that as a means to dish it out as much as to avoid it.
 Let us count the ways: She’s murdered Lannister guards.
 She’s murdered Frey men.
 And she’s murdered the geezer who killed her mother and brother.
 But suddenly, because The Hound says so, revenge is now bad, and she’s had an awakening because a dragon dusted a city?
 It’s better to take a white horse and ride off into the ashy sunset.
 To be fair, at least this arc almost worked for me.

-Can someone tell me how this dragon went from barely being able to spot ships from a distance to taking out an entire fleet of scorpions by himself?
+Can someone tell me how this dragon went from barely being able to spot ships from a distance, to taking out an entire fleet of arrow thingys by himself?
 Are dragons OP or not?
 At least this followed what earlier seasons had been telling us all along: that dragons are the nuclear bombs of this world.